Jimol1711/programming-languages/README.md

 # Repository for Programming Languages

 Materials and assignments for the Programming Languages (CC4101) course at the FCFM.
 It is organized into four folders and includes a `.gitignore` file.
-The course was taught and assignments done mainly in Racket using the DrRacket IDE.
+The course was taught and assignments were done mainly in Racket using the DrRacket IDE.

 ---